Questions? Call 416-367-4222

 Since foreign pension income is sometimes taxable in the home country where it originates, a double taxation problem arises when it is taxed again in Canada.
 However, there are several methods to mitigate the effect of double taxation.

 Tax treaties may set out specific rules or agreements that deem all or part of your pension income as non-taxable.
+For example, under the government service article of the Canada-UK tax treaty, a pension paid by the UK government for services rendered to the UK, such as a UK Civil Service or NHS pension, is generally taxable only in the UK and exempt from Canadian tax, unless the recipient is also a Canadian citizen.
 Therefore, it’s always a good practice to consult with a Canadian tax lawyer to review the specific provisions of the tax treaty.
-If the pension income is indeed exempted, you can claim a deduction for the amount on line 25600 of your tax return.
+If the pension income is indeed exempt, you can claim a deduction for the amount on line 25600 of your tax return.

 If the treaty doesn’t contain such exemption provisions, you may still reduce your tax burden by claiming foreign tax credits on the amount of tax you already paid for the pension income in another country.
 Under this scenario, you need to fill form T2209 Federal Foreign Tax Credit to calculate the credits, and report the amount on line 40500 of your income tax return.

-Let’s look at two recent cases decided in 2019 that shed some light on this issue.
+Let’s look at four cases that shed light on this issue.

 This case dealt with a former Queensland police officer in Australia who immigrated to Canada in 2013 after his retirement.
 During the time he was employed in Australia, both the police officer and his employer contributed to QSuper, a superannuation fund for Queensland government employees.
 Upon his retirement, he chose to receive pension payments periodically.
 In 2015, he received pension income of $60,963 and claimed a deduction for the same amount when he filed his 2015 tax return.
 After the Minister of National Revenue reassessed his 2015 tax return and denied the deduction, he appealed to the tax court.